-The General Fisheries Commission (formerly Council) for the Mediterranean (GFCM) was established under an Agreement concluded in 1949 and amended in 1963, 1976 and 1997 as an institution under the auspices of the FAO to co-ordinate activities related to fishery management, regulation and research in the Mediterranean and Black Seas and connecting waters.
-It now has twenty-four members, including one non-Mediterranean State (Japan) and the European Union.
-The area covered by the GFCM Agreement includes both the high seas and marine areas under national sovereignty or jurisdiction.
+The General Fisheries Council for the Mediterranean (GFCM) was established in 1949 as an institution under the auspices of the FAO to co-ordinate activities related to fishery management, regulation and research in the Mediterranean and Black Seas and connecting waters.
+In 1998, the institution was reformed and renamed the General Fisheries Commission for the Mediterranean.
+It